Rendezvous-Style Memphis Rub

-The most revered dry ribs are served at Charlie Vergos' Rendezvous (called "The Vous" by fans).
-In fact, the Vous is probably the most popular ribjoint in the world.
+The most revered dry ribs are served at Charlie Vergos' Rendezvous (called "The Vous" by some fans).
+In fact, The Rendezvous is probably the most popular ribjoint in the world.
 It is easy to understand why.
 Founded in 1948, it is crammed with memorabilia, romance, history, and you can't beat the location right downtown Memphis in an alley.

 Baby backs are the cut of choice, they are cooked hot and fast, and they are sprinkled liberally with their top secret seasoning.
 "We call it a seasoning, not a rub, because it is sprinkled on, not rubbed in," says Nick Vergos, Charlie's grandson.

 Because The Rendezvous is so famous and popular, people, especially the media, are always asking the owners for their seasoning recipe.
 But, and I know this might shock some of you, the one they give out is most definitely not the one they use in the restaurant or sell in the bottle!
 Yet the bogus recipe is all over the internet.

 How can I be so sure?
 The bottle label of Rendezvous Famous Seasoning says "Spices, paprika (color), garlic, monosodium glutamate, salt and less than 2% silicon dioxide added to prevent caking."
 The recipe they give the media contains only salt, pepper, garlic powder, oregano, celery seed, paprika, and chile powder.
 But if you eat there or buy a bottle and sprinkle some in your hand, you can't miss the whole coriander seeds, mustard seeds, and allspice seeds among other things.
 So I have tried to reverse-engineer it.
 My version is a lot closer to the real thing than the one so widely circulated.